Anjali-Priyanka/QuickBite-AI/README.md

-# QuickBite-AI
-QuickBite AI is an intelligent food recommendation app that uses AI to suggest meals based on your taste, mood, and dietary preferences.
-Just describe what you're craving, and QuickBite finds the perfect dish for you—instantly.
 # 🍔 QuickBite AI

 **QuickBite AI** is an AI-powered food recommendation system that helps users discover delicious meals based on their taste, dietary preferences, or mood.
 Whether you're craving something spicy, need a vegan dish, or want a healthy snack—QuickBite AI has you covered.